If I could describe you with two words they would most likely be: EXTREMELY INVOLVED

 FRANK CURTIN has been involved in the financial lives of others since he was 10 years old.
 Working with his father, a professional financial and tax consultant, Frank was doing tax returns at the early age of 12 and was involved with financial modeling of businesses since he was 17.
-Frank has worked as a project manager for environmental consulting firms, a supply chain management consultant for IBM Global Services (5 years of business process transformation), and now helps small businesses with their business strategies, business process modeling and re-engineering, business requirements, as well as a community of dental practice owners via the Same Page Mastermind.
+Frank has worked as a project manager for environmental consulting firms, a supply chain management consultant for IBM Global Services (5 years of business process transformation), and now helps private practice owners with their business strategies and systems, as well as a community of dental practice owners via the Same Page Mastermind.

 Frank earned his Master of Business Administration from The Ohio State University, his Graduate Certificate in Administration and Management from Harvard University, and his Bachelor of Science from Kent State University.
 Utilizing his 30+ years of business experience, Frank is pleased to offer the benefit of his knowledge in an easy to understand format for any entity desiring better outcomes, higher margins, or complete turnarounds.
 Frank’s aptitude for solving problems is always at work.
 His joy in life comes from assisting others to gain control over their lives so that they may have a balance of health, wealth and happiness.